AlibabaCloudDocs/ros/intl.en-US/Resource Types/ROS/ALIYUN::ROS::Stack.md

 ALIYUN::ROS::Stack is used to create a nested stack.
 You can have a maximum of five nested levels.

+Nested stacks can themselves contain other nested stacks.
+This results in a hierarchy of stacks.
+The root stack is the top-level stack to which all the nested stacks belong.
+The template of the root stack is called the top-level template.
 The ALIYUN::ROS::Stack type nests a stack as a resource in a top-level template.

-You can add output values from a nested stack contained within the template.
-You can use the Fn::GetAtt function in combination with the logical name of the nested stack and the names of output values in the nested stack in the Outputs.NestedStackOutputName format.
+In a nested stack template, you can use outputs from one stack as inputs to another stack.
+You can also use the Fn::GetAtt function and set the function parameters to the name of the nested stack and the output value in the Outputs.NestedStackOutputName format to obtain the output of the nested stack.
+For more information, see [Use nested stacks](/intl.en-US/Stack Management/Use nested stacks.md).

-**Note:** We recommend that you run updates to nested stacks from the parent stack.

-When you apply template changes to update a top-level stack, ROS updates the top-level stack and initiates an update to its nested stacks.
-ROS updates the resources of modified nested stacks, but does not update the resources of unmodified nested stacks.

 ## Syntax